February is a short but important month.

-February is the celebration of the history of two different subjugated sections of society.
-It is both Black History Month and LGBT History Month.
-Over the years, both groups have used YouTube as a platform to share their experiences which in turn educate all of us that have not gone through them.
+In February, different parts of the world celebrate the history of two marginalised sections of society: in the US, it’s Black History Month, and here in the UK, it’s LGBTQ+ History Month.
+(Fun fact: they’re the other way round in October!)
+Over the years, both groups have used YouTube as a platform to share their experiences, which in turn educate all of us that have not gone through them.
 For those lessons and your truthfulness, we thank you all.

 Watch Black Panther.
 Watch Call Me By Your Name.
 Watch the new Cloverfield film which has been dropped on Netflix like a Beyoncé album, directed by and starring numerous people of colour.
 Show support for art that champions and highlights different, engaging narratives.
 Let your wallet do the talking for you.

 Even if February is the shortest month of the year, we’ll just shout twice as loud.